Pentacle's TEAM

 Fiscal Associate

 Born and raised in Brooklyn, New York, Michael Membreno is a financial professional committed to supporting the arts community.
 A Brooklyn College graduate with a Bachelor of Business Administration in Accounting, his goal extends beyond traditional number-crunching.
-He aims to be a collaborative partner who helps artists navigate financial complexities and support their creative endeavors
+Michael aims to be a collaborative partner who helps artists navigate financial complexities and support their creative endeavors.

 Felicia Rosenfeld